Imagine what our students could achieve.....

 Will childcare be an issue for parents?

 For the past 10 years, parents have been able to choose to enroll their children in the tuition-based School Age Child Care program at their elementary school on late start mornings.
 This will continue to be available to parents during the late start or early release.
 In addition, the cost of childcare during a PLC late start or PLC early release will be the same as all other school days.
+There will also be an option for childcare at half cost for the PLC time only.

 Will transportation continue to be available?